Multi-rank Sparse Hierarchical Clustering

-In the lymphoma data set, the total sample size is 62 and the number of genes is 4026.
+The data set is provided by \citet{dettling2004bagboosting}.
+It contains 4026 gene expression levels (features) for 62 samples (observations).
 Three types of most prevalent adult lymphoid malignancies were studied: 42 cases of diffuse large B-cell lymphoma (DLBCL), 9 samples of follicular lymphoma (FL), and 11 observations of B-cell chronic lymphocytic leukemia (CLL).
 A specialized cDNA microarray was used to measure the gene expression levels.
-The data set is provided by \citet{dettling2004bagboosting} and available at \url{http://stat.ethz.ch/~dettling/bagboost.html}.
 Following the pre-processing steps in \citet{dudoit2002comparison}, the data set is pre-processed by first setting a thresholding window $[100, 16000]$ and then excluding genes with $\max / \min \le 5$ or $(\max- \min) \le 500$.
-Finally a logarithmic transformation and standardization are applied.
-For the original lymphoma data set, some arrays contain genes with missing values.
-As suggested in \citet{dudoit2002comparison}, a simple 5 nearest neighbor algorithm is employed to impute the missing values.
+A logarithmic transformation and standardization are applied.
+Finally, a simple 5 nearest neighbor algorithm is employed to impute the missing values.

-We apply the above mentioned four versions of hierarchical clustering to Lymphoma data set and the resulting dendrograms are shown in Figure~\ref{lymphoma}.
-We can see that classical hierarchical clustering using all the features does well with only two misclassified cases, however, SHC achieves similar accuracy (3 misclassified cases) with only 20 auto-selected features.
-WT-SHC also selected 20 variables, but its performance is not satisfactory.
-Classical hierarchical clustering using 20 features with the highest marginal variances also gives mixed clusters.
-Thus, we may conclude that SHC performs the best in the sense of producing accurate and interpretable results.
+The dendrograms generated from HC, SHC, MrSHC and HC-HMV are shown in Figure~\ref{fig:lymphoma}.
+Colors are used to indicate the three tumor types.
+HC only misclassifies two red samples, while SHC gives mixed clusters with the automatically chosen $q = 20$.
+MrSHC chooses $q = 140$ and uses rank $r = 2$, with only two blue samples misclassified into the green cluster (notice that the blue and green clusters are closer to each other).
+HC-HMV with $q = 140$ mixes the blue and green clusters.
+Therefore, MrSHC achieves better clustering accuracy with a better chosen $q = 140$ features using rank $r = 2$.

-\subsection{Breast cancer data set in \citet{perou2000molecular}}
+We further investigate the effect of the rank selection by the dendrograms in Figure~\ref{???}.
+Figure~\ref{???}(a) shows the dendrogram generated from MrSHC with $q = 140$, but $r = 1$.
+Figure~\ref{???}(b) shows the dendrogram generated from SHC with $q = 140$.
+Both dendrograms suggest mixed clusters.
+This confirms that the rank selection can be crucial for better feature selection and clustering accuracy.

-In this breast cancer data set, \citet{perou2000molecular} used 1753 gene expression microarrays to profile 65 surgical specimens of human breast tumors.
-Some of the samples were taken from the same tumor before and after chemotherapy.
-They identified four classes -- basal-like, Erb-B2, normal breast-like, and ER+ -- to which 62 of the 65 samples belong and it was determined that the remaining three observations did not belong to any of the four classes.
-Following \citet{witten2010framework}, we focus only on the 62 samples.
-The data are publicly available at \url{http://genome-www.stanford.edu/breast_cancer/molecularportraits/download.shtml}.
+\subsubsection{Breast cancer data set in \citet{perou2000molecular}}